Masterminds/glide/README.md

 dependencies of dependencies (transitive dependencies).
 If the dependent project contains a `glide.yaml` file that information is used to help determine the dependency rules when fetching from a location or version to use.
-Configuration from Godep, GB, GOM, and GPM is also imported.
+Configuration from Godep, GB, GOM, GPM and Trash is also imported.

 The dependencies are exported to the `vendor/` directory where the `go` tools can find and use them.
 A `glide.lock` file is generated containing all the